felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/overview.md

 ## Prerequisites

-To establish the connection, iKentoo Bridge requires:

-- A HubRise account set up with the locations to connect.
-For more information about accounts and locations, see the [HubRise User Guide](/docs/getting-started/#accounts-and-locations).
-- The **iKentoo 3.0 by Lightspeed** application installed on your iPad.
+To connect Lightspeed K-Series to HubRise, you need the **iKentoo 3.0 by Lightspeed** application installed on your iPad.
 You can download it from Apple iOS App Store.
-- The API connection enabled on your iPad.
-To verify that iKentoo API is enabled, see [API Activation in the Tablet](/apps/ikentoo-lightspeed/faqs/troubleshooting-failed-orders#api-activation-in-the-tablet).